 OECD Home › Investment › Bribery in international business › Latest Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the Czech Republic.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Russia.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Denmark.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Belgium.

 Latvia officially joined the OECD Working Group on Bribery in International Business Transactions on 3 October 2013, with a view to acceding to the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.